 The system has an Ortofon CPS-741 correction amplifier and a fully operational Capps cutting computer.
 The lathe table is a custom built 4" laminate construction with air dampers for isolation of the base from the cutting table.
 The base legs were built from 2" heavy gauge square steel tubing specifically designed for stability.
 This system's shipping weight is approximately 1,500lbs.

-This system requires a 220 to 240VAC, 50 or 60Hz 20amp AC service.
+This system required a 240VAC, 50 or 60Hz 20amp AC service.
 Our studio in Chino, CA was wired up with two phase 240v back in the day.

-Some of these photographs were copied from the eBay auction.
+Some of these photographs were copied from an eBay auction.